hotmobmobile/hotmob-android-sdk/README.md

 2. Following the [BaseActivity.java](https://github.com/hotmob-kenwong/hotmob-android-sdk/blob/master/AndroidStudio/Example/HotmobAndroidSDK4.0Example/HotmobAndroidSDKExample/src/main/java/com/hotmob/android/example/BaseActivity.java) and [BaseFragment.java](https://github.com/hotmob-kenwong/hotmob-android-sdk/blob/master/AndroidStudio/Example/HotmobAndroidSDK4.0Example/HotmobAndroidSDKExample/src/main/java/com/hotmob/android/example/BaseFragment.java) in HotmobSDK example project to modify your base Activity and Fragment class.

-...If you don't have any base class, you can put all the required Hotmob lifecycle calling in your Activity and Fragment.
+If you don't have any base class, you can put all the required Hotmob lifecycle calling in your Activity and Fragment.

-...Please refer to [Getting Started](https://github.com/hotmobmobile/hotmob-android-sdk/wiki/Getting-Started#integrate-hotmob-android-sdk-in-activity-based-application) for details.
+Please refer to [Getting Started](https://github.com/hotmobmobile/hotmob-android-sdk/wiki/Getting-Started#integrate-hotmob-android-sdk-in-activity-based-application) for details.

 > You can try to implement following code to confirm `HotmobSDK`  is functional in your project.
 ``` java